 I met my husband and we were married in three months!
 Yes, three months.
-Land had been purchased from his parents, and we developed our own homestead.
-We worked hard, clearing bush, sanding and staining a log home.
-We are very blessed today due to our inspirations of having a family and ranch.
+The land had been purchased from his parents, and we developed our own homestead.
+We worked hard, clearing the bush, sanding and staining a log home.
+We are very blessed today due to our inspiration of having a family and ranch.
 Things took a turn for the worse for me when we lost our firstborn child.
 I was devastated.
 I think it triggered my alcoholism.
 I don’t think it… I know it.
 My husband and I went on to have three stunning daughters.

 I am very grateful to be a survivor of this horrific disease and will continue to deal with its effects for the rest of my days.

 I owe my life to my husband, Dr. Richard Krauss, and my dearest friends and family.
 Dr. Krauss found me weak, lethargic and very ill after being in the hospital.
 I should have never been left alone.
 I couldn’t even make it up the steps to our entrance door.
 I crawled.
 My husband drove home to be with me, and I’ll never forget it.
 The tears he shed.
 Since then I have had my health battles, all due to what I did to my body, severe anemia, blood transfusions, rectal bleeding, severe weight loss and the list goes on and on.

 This is a hard story to write.
 I am admitting my shortcomings to my peers.
 I have admitted my shortcomings to friends and family and that is still a work in progress.
 I hope by sharing, that I might be able to help someone by reading this.
 We are not perfect, and life draws us in different directions.
 I know I’m not the first person in this profession to struggle, hence my desire to reach out to my SAVT and SVMA associations to bring positive awareness of alcoholism and other issues in our province and beyond.